 Weekly homework will be assigned from Smartwork5.
 Each homework is worth 20 points.
-Each homework has an unlimited number of submission attempts.

 Each quiz is worth about 30 points and there will be approximately 6 quizzes.
-There is only one submission allowed.
-Quizzes are done using the Smartwork5 platform.

 There will be 3 tests and each test is worth 100 points.
 All tests are cumulative, with a focus on material that has not yet been tested.
 The final exam is cumulative and worth 100 points.

-Only one submission is allowed for the tests and final exam.
-Tests and the final exam are done using the Smartwork5 platform.
+All homework, quizzes, test, and the final exam can be found on the Smartwork5 platform.